Becksteinlab/imdclient/docs/source/protocol_v3.rst

 Disconnect
 ^^^^^^^^^^

-Sent from the receiver to the simulation engine any time after the :ref:`session info` has been sent to indicate that the simulation engine should close the connected socket.
+Sent from the receiver to the simulation engine any time after the :ref:`session info packet <session-info>` has been sent to indicate that the simulation engine should close the connected socket.
 Whether the simulation engine pauses execution until another connection is made is an implementation decision.